Prince of Ning rebellion

 The Prince of Ning rebellion was a revolt during the Ming dynasty in China led by Zhu Chenhao, Prince of Ning, against the reigning Zhengde Emperor.
 It took place in northern Jiangxi and southwestern Nanzhili (present-day northern Jiangxi and southern Anhui) and lasted from 10 July to 20 August 1519.
 The rebellion was ultimately quelled when the government army, led by Wang Yangming, the grand coordinator of southern Jiangxi, captured the Prince of Ning.
 The Prince of Ning revolt was one of two princely rebellions during the Zhengde Emperor's reign; it was preceded by the Prince of Anhua rebellion in 1510.

 Zhu Chenhao, who was ambitious and eager for power, attempted to gain control of his home province of Jiangxi.
 With the support of his followers at court, he offered his son as a potential heir to the childless Zhengde Emperor.
 By the summer of 1519, the Prince of Ning's illegitimacy was exposed to the Emperor, causing the former to fear arrest and openly rebel.
 His plan was to gather an army and march on Nanjing, the Ming's secondary capital, three days after the uprising began.
 He aimed to reach Nanjing five days later and officially claim the throne.

 The rebels' plan ultimately failed.
 Grand coordinator Wang Yangming managed to escape the rebels at the start of the rebellion.
 He then organized resistance in Ji'an, southern Jiangxi, and gathered an army.
 In an attempt to deceive the rebels, he fed them false information.
 This caused the prince to delay his march on Nanjing, and he didn't set out from Nanchang until 27 July.
-Meanwhile, Wang Yangming had gathered troops from prefects and county magistrates throughout Jiangxi.
+Wang Yangming gathered troops from prefects and county magistrates throughout Jiangxi.
 He then marched on Nanchang and easily captured it on 14 August.
 The rebel army, which had returned, was defeated by Wang Yangming's forces in a three-day battle on Lake Poyang, north of Nanchang.
 The prince was captured during this battle.

 Upon hearing news of the rebellion, the Zhengde Emperor traveled south from Beijing with his army, arriving in Nanjing only in January 1520.
 From there, he launched an investigation into the rebellion, which lasted until the end of 1520.
 The investigation resulted in the execution of the most significant participants and their supporters at court.
 The prince was allowed to commit suicide.
 In September 1520, the Emperor returned to Beijing but fell ill on the way and died in the spring of 1521.